 WhatsApp has pretty much replaced simple SMS and text messaging.
 We already have one-to-one and group messaging through it, and we’ve all received and sent hilarious gifs to each other.
 But you can also get a group chat going within a WhatsApp group as well.
 This is ideal for anyone who only has access to a cell phone during this complicated time, so social distancing doesn’t have to mean being unsociable.

-Organize a “houseparty” during your quarantine
+Organize a “houseparty” during your quarantine with the best video chat app for an online fiesta

 “Zoom” into this video chat app for a quick conference call